Temporary Email for Online Surveys

 The Problem

-Online surveys frequently require an email address either to participate or to receive results.
-Market research companies, academic studies, and casual poll sites all collect emails, and the line between legitimate research and lead generation is often blurry.
-Many survey companies operate dual businesses: conducting research for clients while simultaneously building marketing databases from participant emails.
-Even legitimate academic surveys sometimes share participant emails with university marketing departments.
-The incentives for completing surveys, whether it is seeing results, entering a prize draw, or receiving a small payment, rarely justify the volume of follow-up emails.
+Online surveys often demand an email address before you can participate or see the results.
+Market research firms, academic studies and casual poll sites all collect these addresses.
+The line between real research and lead generation is often blurry.
+Many survey companies run two businesses at once.
+They conduct research for clients while building marketing databases from the emails you provide.
+Even legitimate academic surveys might share your contact info with university marketing departments.
+The incentives for finishing these surveys are rarely worth the flood of follow-up emails you get later, whether you're promised results, a prize draw entry or a small payment.

 How Temporary Email Helps

-Temporary email lets you participate in surveys without the marketing aftermath.
-Submit your responses, receive the results or confirmation at your disposable address, and walk away clean.
+Temporary email lets you take surveys without the marketing aftermath.
+Submit your responses, get the results or confirmation at your disposable address and walk away clean.
+Your survey participation stays disconnected from your primary inbox because it doesn't matter what the survey company does with the email addresses they collect.

-This is particularly useful for one-off surveys shared on social media, embedded in articles, or linked in online communities.
-These surveys often come from unknown sources, and there is no way to know what happens to the email addresses collected.
+Nukemail is useful for one-off surveys shared on social media, embedded in articles or linked in online communities.
+These surveys often come from unknown sources and you have no way to know what happens to the email addresses they collect.
+A temporary address eliminates the risk entirely because even if your email gets sold or shared, it leads to an inbox that no longer exists.

-NukeMail handles survey participation smoothly.
-Create an address, enter it in the survey, and check your inbox if the survey promises to send results.
-Most surveys either show results immediately or send them within hours, well within the 24-hour active window.
+NukeMail makes taking surveys easy.
+You create an address, enter it into the survey form and check your inbox if the survey promises to send results.
+Most surveys show results right away or send them within a few hours.
+This stays well within the 24-hour active window for your inbox.
+The process adds almost no extra work to your survey experience.

 Tips

-- If a survey offers to send results via email, check your temporary inbox within a few hours.
-Survey result emails are often sent in batch and might arrive with a delay.
+- If a survey promises to email your results, check your temporary inbox within a few hours.
+These emails often go out in batches and might arrive with a delay.

 - Be cautious of surveys that ask for both email and phone number.
 The email is the minimum; avoid adding more identifying information.